 Shortly after announcing a restructuring plan in 2014 that included closing its Mentor, Ohio, facility that made a discontinued product, STERIS said it was buying Integrated Medical Systems (IMS), a surgical instrument repair, sterilization, and maintenance firm for an undisclosed amount.

 Mergers and Acquisitions

 In 2014 STERIS became the latest US company to make a purchase aimed, at least partially, at reducing its tax burden.
-It's acquiring UK-based Synergy Health, an outsourced medical instrument sterilization company, for nearly $2 billion.
-The move will allow STERIS to avoid US corporate taxes.
+It's planning to acquire UK-based Synergy Health, an outsourced medical instrument sterilization company, for nearly $2 billion.
+The move, which is facing possible blockage by the FTC, will allow STERIS to avoid US corporate taxes.